elastic/kibana/x-pack/plugins/actions/README.md

 # Kibana actions

 The Kibana actions plugin provides a common place to execute actions.
-It supports:
+You can:

-- Registering types of actions
+- Register an action type
-- List the registered types of actions
+- View a list of registered types
-- Fire actions
+- Fire an action either manually or by using an alert
-- CRUD on actions w/ encrypted configurations
+- Perform CRUD on actions with encrypted configurations

 ## Terminology